nextapps-de/flexsearch/README.md

 > A field search will apply a query with the boolean "or" logic by default.
 Each field has its own result to the given query.

-There is one situation where the `bool` property is still supported.
+There is one situation where the `bool` property is being still supported.
 When you like to switch the default "or" logic from the field search into "and", e.g.:

 ```js
 index.search(query, {